emilio-cartoni/REAL2020_starter_kit/README.md

 # Robot open-Ended Autonomous Learning Starter Kit

-Instructions to make submissions to the [Robot open-Ended Autonomous Learning](https://www.aicrowd.com/challenges/neurips-2019-robot-open-ended-autonomous-learning).
+Instructions to make submissions to the [Robot open-Ended Autonomous Learning 2020](https://www.aicrowd.com/challenges/real-robots-2020) competition.

-Participants will have to submit their controllers, with packaging specifications, and the evaluator will automatically build a docker image and execute their controllers in two phases an Intrinsic Phase and an Extrinsic Phase.
+Participants will have to submit their controllers, with packaging specifications, and the evaluator will automatically build a docker image and execute their controllers in two phases: an Intrinsic Phase and an Extrinsic Phase.

-In the first round of the competition, the Intrinsic Phase will be skipped.
+The Intrinsic Phase will only be run for the Final Evaluation.
+During Round 1 and Round 2 only the Extrinsic Phase will be run on the evaluator: participants will run the Intrinsic Phase and make their controller learn locally.

 ### Dependencies